Mercury13/unicodia-sesh/svg-my/rationale.md

 - 1405D: most curves to lines, simplified Re, removed one rope
 - 1406A: removed cow on the bow
 - 14075: removed cow on the bow
-- 14094: really other thing
+- 14094: really other thing: THREE HUNDRED
 - 140A8: more details
-- 140BF: bull → bubalis: THREE HUNDRED
+- 140BF: bull → bubalis
 - 140FC: removed PLACEHOLDERS
 - 14137: no sun
 - 14138: no sun